minprog/uva-prog-ai/20 Problem sets/20 Simple Java/10 Karel.md

 * Try running the first problem using

-       java -cp .:karel.jar CollectNewspaperKarel
+       java -cp .:karel.jar StoneMasonKarel

-  This runs the CollectNewspaperKarel class.
+  This runs the StoneMasonKarel class.
 But alas, nothing happens if your press *run* of course, because you still have to implement the code!

 * Now, when in the **pset1** directory, run the following command to start your